nolenfelten/xbmc-scripting/trunk/Comics/resources/language/English/readme.txt

 Notes:
-  Script checks for an update on startup follow onscreeninstructions if new release found.
+  Script checks for an update on startup follow onscreen instructions if new release found.

 Contact me if you wish to provide additional Language translations or new Skin.